-Historic exploration reports pertaining to the Property were previously compiled by Mercator for the 2009 work program.
-This information included drill logs with assay information and drill plans for work completed by BP-Selco Exploration Ltd. (BP-Selco) in the late 1980's and Kermode Resources Ltd.'s drill programs between 2003 through 2007.
-As noted earlier, no drilling additional to that assembled for the 2009 Mineral Resource Estimate has been carried out.
+Historical exploration reports pertaining to the Property were previously compiled by Mercator staff for the 2009 work program.
+This information included drill logs with assay information and drill plans for work completed by BP-Selco Exploration Ltd. (BP-Selco) in the late 1980's and Kermode's drill programs between 2003 through 2007.
+As noted earlier, no drilling additional to that assembled for the 2009 Mineral Resource Estimate has been included in the current Mineral Resource Estimate.
+The report authors have determined that results of the 2020 and 2021 drilling carried out by Magna Terra in the Apsy Zone area confirm results of the earlier programs but do not materially affect the current (2019) Mineral Resource Estimate.